ShettySangeeta2018/gitdemo1/README.md

 # gitdemo1

-This is readme file for gitdemo1 repository
+This is readme file for gitdemo1 repository.....